SahilNair24/master-thesis-robot-laser-structuring/robot-path-planning/README.md

 ## What is this

-This folder contains the scripts for the **Robot Path Planning stage** of the robot-based laser structuring master thesis project.
+This folder contains the scripts for the **Laser Path Planning stage** of the robot-based laser structuring master thesis project.

 In this stage, a 2D pattern is created on a surface using FreeCAD and a gcode file is generated containing an ordered path that the laser scanner must follow to create the desired laser structuring pattern.